Bed bugs vs Dust mites - What Bit You?

 How to Keep Bed Bugs Away

-- Regularly vacuum of the upholstered furniture, carpets and mattress.
+- Regularly vacuum the upholstered furniture, carpets and mattress.

 - Washing bed linen weekly at a high temperature can help reduce their population.